 Grimsby are currently managed by Michael Jolley, who took over in March and ensured the club remained in League Two.
 He has previously managed Barnsley’s under-23 side and Swedish team AFC Eskilstuna.

-They currently sit 18th in League Two following an emphatic 5-2 win over Tranmere Rovers.
+They currently sit 13th in League Two following a 1-0 defeat to Mansfield Town on New Year's Day.
 They beat MK Dons and Chesterfield to reach the third round of the FA Cup.

 Their captain is former Liverpool, Tranmere Rovers and Preston North End midfielder John Welsh, who only signed for the club in the summer.
 They also boast ex-Wales international Danny Collins amongst their ranks.